simonw/til/cloudflare/workers-github-oauth.md

 `authLink` here is a reference to a "Authenticate with GitHub" link on that page.
 Clicking that link uses `window.open` to open a popup showing my new `/github-auth` page, which then automatically redirects to GitHub for permission.

 Clicking the link also starts a every-second poll to check if `github_token` has been set in `localStorage` yet.
 As soon as that becomes available the polling ends, the "Authenticate with GitHub" UI is hidden and a new `saveGistBtn` (a button to save a Gist) is made visible.

+Here's the page that uses that: https://tools.simonwillison.net/openai-audio-output - you'll need to provide an OpenAI API key and submit a prompt in order to see the option to Authenticate with GitHub.

 ## Adding error handling